isomerpages/nhg-ohrpp/_training/CITI Training Programme.md

 <summary><strong>(5) I’ve completed other research ethics training programmes, can I use it to waive the completion of the CITI Program?</strong>
 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
-<p>The DSRB also accepts the SGGCP/GCP certificate as completion of the minimum
+<p>The DSRB also accepts the GCP certificate as completion of the minimum
 training requirements.</p>
 <p>However, if you have completed other research ethics training programmes
 that are organised and conducted by a reputable body such as NHG institutions,